-Efficient preventative care is key to having a healthy smile.
-Consistent checkups will allow our team to diagnose gum disease, and tooth decay before they spread and become a problem.
+Informative preventative care is key to having a healthy smile.
+Consistent checkups will allow our team to diagnose gum disease, tooth decay and the condition of your overall oral health care.

 Tooth-Colored Dental Restoration

 Similar material used to create porcelain veneers, crowns, and bridges is also being utilized for more common treatments like cavity fillings.
 Because tooth-colored fillings are made from materials similar in texture and color to natural teeth, teeth with white fillings are virtually indistinguishable from surrounding teeth.

 Veneers are thin, artificial tooth shells made from porcelain or similar material, custom fitted to bond to the front of your existing teeth.
 Veneers are safe and relatively simple to apply, and they can be used to correct stained, chipped, cracked, misaligned, and discolored teeth.
 Veneers can also add tooth length, width, color and esthetic shape.
 Veneers can reshape your smile in as little as two appointments.

 Teeth that are badly weakened by decay or trauma may require more treatment than basic fillings.
 Chipped, cracked, weakened, or decaying teeth can be strengthened with crowns, which cover (cap) the entire tooth.
 Now made with porcelain or other tooth colored material, crowns or bridges can be as pleasing aesthetically as they are functional.